Tannaka-Krein duality for finite 2-groups: Introduction

 The outline of this paper is as follows.
-In Section \ref{sec:2-group} we review the basic 2-group theory, including the classification result for 2-groups.
-In Section \ref{sec:2-representation}, we define the 2-category $2\rep(\CG)$ of finite semisimple 2-representations of a finite 2-group $\CG$.
-To show that it is a finite semisimple 2-category, we construct the `2-group algebra' $\vect_\CG$ and show that $2\rep(\CG)$ is equivalent to the 2-category of finite semisimple modules over $\vect_\CG$.
-Finally, in Section \ref{sec:duality} we give the symmetric monoidal structure of the 2-representation 2-category and establish the Tannaka-Krein duality for finite 2-groups.
+In Section \ref{sec:preliminary} we review some basic notions and facts that are useful in the study of 2-groups and 2-representations.
+In Section \ref{sec:2-group}, first we review the basic 2-group theory, and then study the 2-category $2\rep(\CG)$ of finite semisimple 2-representations of a finite 2-group $\CG$.
+To show that it is a finite semisimple 2-category, we construct the 2-group 2-algebra $\vect_\CG$ and show that $2\rep(\CG)$ is equivalent to the 2-category of finite semisimple modules over $\vect_\CG$.
+We also study the dual $\fun(\CG,\vect)$ of $\vect_\CG$ and its modules.
+In particular, we explicitly compute the Hopf monoidal structure on $\vect_\CG$ and $\fun(\CG,\vect)$.
+Finally, in Section \ref{sec:duality} we establish the Tannaka-Krein duality for finite 2-groups.

 \textbf{Notations and Conventions.} For a group $G$, we usually denote its unit by $e \in G$.
 Throughout this paper, $\bk$ is an algebraically closed field of characteristic zero.
 We use $\vect$ to denote the $\bk$-linear category of finite dimensional $\bk$-vector spaces, and use $\rep(G)$ to denote the category of finite-dimensional representations of $G$.
 For a finite abelian group $A$, its dual group, i.e., the group of characters, is denoted by $\hat A$.
+The identity morphism of an object $x$ in a category $\CC$ is denoted by $1_x$ or simple $1$.
 The opposite category of a category $\CC$ obtained by reversing the morphisms is denoted by $\CC^\op$.
 For a monoidal category $\CD$, the same underlying category $\CD$ equipped with the reversed tensor product is denoted by $\CD^\rev$.
 By a 2-category, a 2-functor and a 2-natural transformation, we mean the notions that are usually called a weak 2-category (or a bicategory), a pseudofunctor and a strong transformation, respectively.
 Given two categories (2-categories, resp.) $X,Y$, we use $\fun(X,Y)$ to denote the category (2-category, resp.) of functors (2-functors, resp.) from $X$ to $Y$; if $X$ and $Y$ are $\bk$-linear, $\fun_\bk(X,Y)$ denotes the $\bk$-linear category ($\bk$-linear 2-category, resp.) of $\bk$-linear functors ($\bk$-linear 2-functors, resp.) from $X$ to $Y$.